contao/docs-archive/api/hooks/compileDefinition.md

 # compileDefinition

 The `compileDefinition` hook is triggered when a format definition of a style sheet is written.
 It passes the configuration array as argument and expects a string as return value.

-It is available from version 2.9.4.
+> **Tag** Available from version 2.9.4.

 ## Parameters

 1. *array* `$arrRow`

-	The style definition database record
+    The style definition database record.

 ## Example

 ```php
 <?php